MCegla-JW/movie-night-frontend/README.md

 - TMDB Integration: I’m very pleased I successfully integrated TMDB into this project, including the search feature, to fetch and display movie data dynamically
 - Making an app that I will use in my personal life
 - Solidified my knowledge of React and mobile-first design; this project inspired me to explore React Native for future projects
 - Using a new library for styling: I learned to use Tailwind CSS, DaisyUI, and Material UI.
-As I learned MaterialUI for my third project, the learning curve for Tailwind CSS was not as steep and took less time than I anticipated
+As I learned Material UI for my third project, the learning curve for Tailwind CSS was not as steep and took less time than I anticipated
 - Error Handling & Validation: I implemented client-side checks and graceful handling of missing or inconsistent data
 - Interactive Features & UX: I added modals, watchlist management, party creation and management and copy-to-clipboard functionality for a smooth user experience